yhchen-tsinghua/stealthy-bgp-hijacking/README.md

     cd ../../
     ```

-    Note that the compilation may encouter several errors.
+    Note that the compiling process may encouter several errors.
 Following the suggestions by the compiler should fix them all.

     See their [original repository](https://github.com/Fraunhofer-SIT/bgpsim/tree/main) for detailed instructions.